calebmadrigal/calebmadrigal-blog/blog/content/posts/passion-not-spent.md

 To walk through life
 Not truly alive
-And to leave in the night
+And to pass in the night
 With an unfelt "goodbye".
 </pre>